 A. Before we begin you need to install Docker first, You can follow the official instruction as per your Operating System.

-B. After installing docker navigate to your project folder, activate virtualenv and install scrapy-splsh plugin
+B. After installing Docker, navigate to your project folder, activate virtualenv and install the scrapy-splash plugin

 A. Add the Splash server address to settings.py of your Scrapy project like this: